Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RRAfrican AmericansIndustry & CommerceWar, US CivilWomen.

 Location.
 38° 52.848′ N, 77° 10.544′ W. Marker is in Falls Church, Virginia.
-Marker is on South Maple Avenue just north of Wallace Street, on the left when traveling south.
+It is on South Maple Avenue just north of Wallace Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 313 S Maple Ave, Falls Church VA 22046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Harriet Foote Turner (1810 - 1892) (here, next to this marker); Mattie Gundry (1861 - 1947) (here, next to this marker); Harriet Brice (1824 - 1913) (a few steps from this marker); Betsy Read (1846-1895) (a few steps from this marker); In 2013 (a few steps from this marker); The ordinance passed… (a few steps from this marker); Dr. Edwin Bancroft Henderson (1883-1977)
+At least 8 other markers are within walking distance of this marker: Harriet Foote Turner (1810 - 1892) (here, next to this marker); Mattie Gundry (1861 - 1947) (here, next to this marker); Harriet Brice (1824 - 1913) (a few steps from this marker); Betsy Read (1846-1895) (a few steps from this marker); In 2013 (a few steps from this marker); The ordinance passed… (a few steps from this marker); Dr. Edwin Bancroft Henderson (1883-1977)

 Paid Advertisement